 Most people need DHA supplements.
 In fact, some studies estimate that only about 2% of people get enough from diet alone.

-But vegans may need supplements even more.
+But vegans may need supplements or gummy vitamins even more.
 Fish are a huge no-no for vegans, but they are also the most bio available source of DHA from food.
 Though some vegans try to get enough by eating seeds, the low absorption of ALA means that most will not be able to meet their body’s needs that way.
 They may also inadvertently over consume omega-6 fatty acids and make their health worse.